Microsoft launches ground-breaking undersea data centre in Scotland

-The 40-foot long Northern Isles data centre is loaded with 12 racks containing a total of 864 servers and associated cooling system infrastructure.
+The 40-foot long Northern Isles data center is loaded with 12 racks containing a total of 864 servers and associated cooling system infrastructure.

-The most complex task of launch – and stressful for those involved – was the foot-by-foot lowering of the data centre and cable to the rock slab seafloor, which involved 10 winches, a crane, a gantry barge and remotely operated vehicle that accompanied the data centre downwards.
+The most complex task of launch – and stressful for those involved – was the foot-by-foot lowering of the data center and cable to the rock slab seafloor, which involved 10 winches, a crane, a gantry barge and remotely operated vehicle that accompanied the data center downwards.

 Leader of Microsoft's Project Natick team Ben Cutler says everything learned from the deployment and over the next year will be invaluable.